Rita of Cascia: Early life

+Later life

 After the deaths of her husband and sons, Rita desired to enter the monastery of Saint Mary Magdalene in Cascia, but was turned away.
 Although the convent acknowledged Rita's good character and piety, the nuns were afraid of being associated with her due to the scandal of her husband's violent death and because she was not a virgin.
 However, Rita persisted in her cause and was given a condition before the convent could accept her: the task of reconciling her family with her husband's murderers.
 She implored her three patron saints (John the Baptist, Augustine of Hippo, and Nicholas of Tolentino) to assist her, and she set about the task of establishing peace between the hostile parties of Cascia.
 Popular religious tales recall that the bubonic plague, which ravaged Italy at the time, infected Bernardo Mancini, causing him to relinquish his desire to feud any longer with the Chiqui family.
 She was able to resolve the conflicts between the families and, at the age of thirty-six, was allowed to enter the monastery.